 Thanks for stopping by!

-I am a writer, travel blogger, and budding entrepreneur on a mission to see every single country in the world.
+I’m a writer and entrepreneur on a mission to see every country in the world.

 But, traveling wasn’t always a part of my life.